Azure/azure-quickstart-templates/101-automation-configuration/README.md

 This is possible because new API methods (reference, listkeys) are now available for the Automation service.

+Notice that no custom scripts or chained-together ARM templates are required in this example.

+There is one important concept to note when using nested templates such as this, where dependencies flow across separate declared deployments.
+In order for the Server template to "depend on" the Configuration template, the Automation Account is declared again in the Server template.
+Since the account already exists, this is essentially verifying the account before the server deployment.

 ## What is unique about this concept

 This model is the go-forward recommendation for utilizing DSC with Azure Virtual Machines.